-- (i).
+- 5. The following problems solved by Using Lagrange multiplier method. - (i).
 Maximization: what combination of (output) mixed should be profit maximizing produced when its total profit function is $\pi = 80x 2x^2 xy + 3y^2 + 100y$ , and maximum output capacity is x + y = 12, and also estimate the effect of profit when its output capacity extended by one unit. - (ii).
 Minimization: what combination of goods x and y should produced to the minimum cost when joint cost function $C = 6x^2 + 10y^2 xy + 30$ , and firm as a production quota is x + y = 34.
 Estimate the effect on cost if the production quota is reduced by one unit.

-ENT 1 203 WIATHEMATICAL ECONOMICS 4Creuits Course Objective S: This course also introduces the Mathemat cical tools such as Differential Calculus and Economic A Applications (Two or More Variables), I Differential Equat ions and Economic Applications.
-This s course explores Input-output analysis and l Linear program ming which is most important in the a rea of Inter industrial dependency and maxim nization of the pro fits and minimization of the cost of the firms.

-1Crodite

-CO La Students can deal Mathematical calculation of static optimization, Application of Lagrange's method and also student can evaluate Differential Equations and with Economic Applications.
-Able to estimate and interpret Inter industrial relationships using Input-output analysis, CO • • • of pro fits and minimiz zation of f costs o f the fir ms using g Linear Pı Programming method Economic Applications of Differential Equations - Dynamic Multiplier - Harrod- CO 3 E conomi e Appli cations of Diff erential Equati ons - I Dynamio e Multip olier - Harrod- D Domar Model.
-CO 4 H Homogeneous Linear Difference Equations with Constant Coefficients - Particular So Solution of Non-homogeneous Linear Equations - Linear First Order and Second Order D Difference Equations with constant coefficients - Cobweb Model -Market model with St Stocks CO 5 Fo ormulati on of L PP - B asic and d Feasil ole Solu itions - Graphi cal Solu ition - S Simplex M lethod - Duality in Line ar Prog rammin g - Elei ments of f Data e nvelop 1 Analysis s and its A pplication ons. ] Mappin gofcour seoutco omeswit hthepr ogramo utcome S PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 CO1 3 3 2 2 - 1 1 2 2 1 CO2 3 2 2 2 1 1 2 2 1 2 CO3 3 3 2 - 2 1 1 - 2 2 CO4 3 2 3 2 - 1 1 - 2 2 1 - CO5 3 2 1 - 1 2 - 1 1 2 - 1
+EMT205 MATHEMATICAL ECONOMICS 4Credits Course Obje ectives: This course also introduces the Mathematical tools such as Differential Calculus and Econor mic Applications (Two or More Variables), Differential Equa tions and Economic Application s.This course explores Input-output analysis and Linear program ming which is most important in the area of Inter industrial dependency and maximization of the pro- ofits and minimization of the cost o of the firms.
+CO1 Students can deal Mathematical calculation of static optimiza Lagrange's method and also student can evaluate Differential Economic Applications.
+CO2 Able to estimate and interpret Inter industrial relationships using Input-output analysis, also analyse maximization of profits and minimization of costs of the firms using Linear Programming method CO3 Economic Applications of Differential Equations - Dynamic Multiplier - Harrod- Domar Model.
+CO4 Homogeneous Linear Difference Equations with Constant Coe fficients - Particular Solution of Non-homogeneous Linear Equations - Linear First Or der and Second Order Difference Equations with constant coefficients - Cobweb Mode -Market model with

+Stocks

+CO5 Formulation of LPP - Basic and Feasible Solutions - Graphical Solution - Simple Method - Duality in Linear Programming - Elements of Data envelop Analysis and in Applications.
+Mappingofcourseoutcomeswiththeprogramoutcomes

+] Mappin gofcou rseoutco omeswit ththepro ogramo utcome S

+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12

+CO1 3 3 2 2 - 1 1 - 2 2 - 1

+CO2 3 2 2 2 - 1 1 - 2 2 1 2

+CO3 3 3 2 - 2 1 1 - 2 2 - -

+CO4 3 2 3 2 - 1 1 - 2 2 1 -

+CO5 3 2 1 - 1 2 - 1 1 2 - 1